 By setting your goal before you begin, you’ll make sure you’re gathering the right information for your traceability matrix.

-You’ll need to define which artifacts should be included, based on your goal.
+Next, you’ll need to define which artifacts should be included, based on your goal(s).

 At its most basic, a traceability matrix should include: